markwong167/Portfolio/README.md

-# frontend-template
+# frontend-template-ts

-Hi, this is the frontend template that fits my style the best.
-Feel free to use

-This also serves as a more difficult way to search anime instead of going to MyAnimeList directly.

-- The free API I'm using is from https://jikan.moe/ which uses the MyAnimeList API.

-- Used this as a resource for the login page: https://codesandbox.io/s/l4qk0rxop7
+This is a clone of https://github.com/VLegatus/frontend-template

+But it also uses Typescript, and Redux Toolkit

-Uses: React, Redux, MUI, Styled Components, Webpack, and FontAwesome.
+Uses:Typescript, React, Redux (Modern), MUI, Styled Components, Webpack, and FontAwesome.

-Also, don't mind the issues.
-I was having a little fun